 And on a whim one day we told our class we were going to play hide and seek in the gym.
 There is absolutely nowhere to hide in our gymnasium.
-It’s literally four walls, the floor and the wall.
+It’s literally four walls, the floor and the walls.
 There isn’t even anything to sit on or next to.
 So, when we said we’d search first and then told them to go hide, we weren’t sure what we would get when we started counting down.

 They were pretty clever laying as flat as possible in various places.
 That was a such a great group of kids.
 They’re practically grown ups now.

 Some pranks for the staff

 You can’t just prank your students, but if you’re looking for a few pranks for your fellow teachers, we’ve got you covered.